GI-BMP Training & Program Overview

 This certification, often referred to as the "state fertilizer license", is issued by Florida Department of Agriculture and Consumer Services (FDACS).

-- Apply online (preferred method).
+- How to apply online (preferred method).

 - Download the LCFAC application form.